 *Bibs Pacifiers – These are baby’s favorite and definitely my favorite looking (dare I say, a trendy pacifier?!).
 You may have to trial and error a few because some babies are particular about the shape and feel of the pacifier nipple.
 Get them on Amazon here.
 We also have a few Wubanubs around, which he used and liked when he was younger, and now he mostly plays with them.
 They’re good because in the early days baby’s pacifier falls out and you have to replace it 900 times a day before he learns how, and sometimes you can prop this one juuust right so it stays in baby’s mouth.
 Get Wubanubs on Amazon here.

-*Aden and Anais Swaddle Blankets – loved these for so many reasons and still use them on the daily…as a nursing coverup, as a blanket for warmth or just to lay out on the floor, and when he was a newborn as a swaddle for naps.
+*Aden and Anais Swaddle Blankets – loved these for so many reasons…we used daily as a nursing coverup, changing pad cover, blanket for warmth or just to lay out on the floor, and when he was a newborn as a swaddle for naps.
 Love that they’re super breathable muslin and obviously love their cute patterns.
 Get them on Amazon here.

 Million Dollar Baby Crib – converts to toddler bed and daybed – all “standard size” cribs are the same, which makes it easier than getting a unique shape one because it’s hard to find sheets for weird shaped ones.
 We wanted a classic looking crib and this was a relatively inexpensive option as far as cribs go.
 Get it on Amazon here.

 Newton Crib Mattress – The main selling point for me was that it’s breathable material that reduces suffocation risk.
 It’s also washable, hypoallergenic, non-toxic, and has a firm side for infants and softer side for toddlers.
 Get it on Amazon here.